Hyperthyroidism is a common endocrine condition caused by an overactive thyroid gland causing an excess of thyroid hormone.

 The effects to T3/T4 are numerous:

-Hyperthyroidism is an excess of thyroid hormone caused by overactivity of the thyroid gland.
+Thyrotoxicosis with hyperthyroidism is an excess of thyroid hormone caused by overactivity of the thyroid gland.

 Graves’ disease is a common autoimmune condition and is the most common cause of hyperthyroidism (60-80% of cases) in the UK.